L'île du rêve

-L'île du rêve ("The Dream Island") is an 1898 French opera set in Polynesia.
+L'île du rêve ("The Dream Island") is a 1898 French opera set in Polynesia.
 It was the first opera by Reynaldo Hahn.
 The idylle polynésienne in three acts has a libretto by André Alexandre and Georges Hartmann, which was adapted from Pierre Loti's semi-autobiographical 1880 novel Rarahu or Le Mariage de Loti set in Tahiti.
 It premiered on 23 March 1898 at the Opéra-Comique in Paris.